anyafp/ece4960/_labs/lab13.md

 Below is a simple overview of how the robot is going to hit the waypoints:

-1. The robot has a target state it wants to achieve.
+1. The robot has a goal state it wants to achieve (it starts off with the first waypoint).
 2. It performs localization to find out its current belief state.
-3. Depending on its current belief state, it will execute some actions in order to try to get to the target state.
-This repeats until the robot reaches the target state (or somewhere near there).
-The action will be determined by the
+3. The input control is computed and it executes the first angle rotation, the distance translation, then the second angle rotation to theoretically achieve the goal state.
-4. Once it reaches the target state, the next waypoint becomes the robot's new target state.
+4. It localizes again.
+If it achieved its goal state (or within 0.25m of it), the next waypoint becomes the robot's new target state.
+If not, the robot will continue to try to reach the current goal state before updating it to the next waypoint.

 ## Target States

-Since the waypoints are only the physical coordinates of the robot, I wanted to find the actual state that it would be in.
-Since the state also includes the angle of the robot, I set the target angle to be the one that faces the next waypoint.
+Since the waypoints given to us were in feet, we wanted to convert this to meters since this is the units that the belief is in (and since we rely heavily on the belief, we standardize it to this).
+We also want to know the angle, and this angle is the angle where the robot faces its next waypoint.

 | Waypoint (ft) | Waypoint (m) | Angle (º) |
 | -------- | ----- | ------- |